ryantd42/NY-Legislative-Git/2023/A7828B-2023/bill.md

  authority to:
   (i) create subcommittees.
   (ii) create its own bylaws.
+ A. 7828--B  5

   (iii) hold such hearings and sit and act at such  times  and  at  such places in the United States, as the task force considers appropriate.
- A. 7828--A  5

   (iv)  request  the production of books, records, correspondence, memo- randa, papers, and documents.
   (v) seek an order  from  a  Superior  Court  compelling  testimony  or compliance with a subpoena.
   (b) Powers of subcommittees and members.
 Any subcommittee or member of the  task  force  may,  if authorized by the task force, take any action which the task force is authorized to take by this section.
   (c) Obtaining official data.
 The task force may acquire directly  from the head of any state agency, or instrumentality of the state, available information  which  the  task force considers useful in the discharge of its duties.
 All departments,  agencies,  and  instrumentalities  of  the state  shall cooperate with the task force with respect to such informa- tion and shall furnish all information requested by the  task  force  to the  extent permitted by law.
 The task force shall keep confidential any information received from a state agency that is meant to  be  confiden- tial or exempt from article 6 of the public officers law.
   § 7.
 Termination.
 The task force shall terminate ninety days after the date on which the task force submits its final report to the Legislature as  provided in paragraph (v) of subdivision (b) of section four of this act.
   § 8.
 Administrative provisions. (a) The task force may appoint and fix the compensation of such personnel as the task force considers appropri- ate.
   (b) The task force shall have the administrative, technical, and legal assistance of the state.
   (c) The task force may procure supplies,  services,  and  property  by contract in accordance with applicable laws and rules including, but not limited  to,  sections  one  hundred  three  and one hundred four of the general municipal law.
   (d) The task force may  enter  into  contracts  for  the  purposes  of conducting  research or surveys, preparing reports, and performing other activities necessary for the discharge of the duties of the  task  force with  state  departments, agencies, and other instrumentalities, federal departments, agencies, and other instrumentalities,  and  private  enti- ties.
   § 9.
 New York state freedmen's bureau.
 There is hereby established the New  York  state freedmen's bureau, which may be referred to in this act as the "freedmen's bureau", charged with the distribution of reparations and reparative justice as recommended by  the  task  force  and  further passed  in legislation by the state.
 In addition, the bureau shall focus on, but not be limited to: genealogical research, community life, educa- tion, and workforce development for American  Freedmen.
 The  bureau's initial  tasks upon formation will be genealogical research specifically for connecting American Freedmen with their lineage.
 Also,  during  the task force's existence the bureau will serve to take on all genealogical work  directed  by  the  task  force.
-Once  the  task  force  concludes,  its findings  and recommendations will direct the continued scope of the New York freedmen's bureau which will  be  tasked  with  being  the  central administrator  of  programs  recommended  by the task force which become law.
+Once the task force concludes, its findings and recommendations will direct the continued scope of the  New York  freedmen's  bureau  which  will  be  tasked with being the central administrator of programs recommended by the  task  force  for  American Freedmen which become law.
   § 10.
 Federal reparations.
 Any state-level reparation actions that are undertaken  as a result of this task force are not a replacement for any reparations enacted at the federal level, and shall not  be  interpreted as such.
- A. 7828--A  6
+ A. 7828--B  6

   §  11.
 Budget.
 Monies  appropriated  for the New York state American Freedmen task force on reparations  remedies  and  the  New  York  state freedmen's bureau shall be distributed as follows:
   (a)  New  York  freedmen's bureau: fifty million dollars ($50,000,000) per fiscal year.